TannerGilbert/LoRa-Introduction/RFM95_example/README.md

 ### LoRa Receiver Example Sketch

 The receiver sketch is very similar to the sender sketch.
-The only differences are in the loop method, where instead of sending data the script is receiving data.
+The only differences are in the loop method, where instead of sending data, the script is receiving data.

 ```c
 #include <SPI.h>